 That’s all the testing I did—or at least all the testing I’m going to report before the inaugural trip.
 “It works in my apartment” is not a ringing endorsement of outdoors gear, and there are some outstanding questions about this setup.
 Will my frame attachment straps hold?
 Does the pack provide adequate access to supplies on the march?
 Will the lack of waterproofing be a serious problem?
 The trip is in about two weeks, and although it’s only an overnight, it should provide a much better indication of how the Hellcat Light works in actual practice.
 Expect Part II after I return.

 - It’s my understanding that frame packs were issued starting in about 1965, but they were issued alongside the 1956 and 1967-pattern load-carrying gear, rather than being part of either set. ↩

 - I think a reasonable marker for modern load-carrying gear is, “Has an associated frame pack.”
 By that measure, the British didn’t have modern load-carrying gear until the Pattern of 1985 PLCE. ↩

-- It may be that American experience in Vietnam suggested that making something with as much stitching as pack waterproof was doomed from the start.
+- It may be that American experience in Vietnam suggested that making something with as much stitching as a pack waterproof was doomed from the start.
 Troops were issued waterproof liners of various sizes instead. ↩

 - Not as quick as a zipper, obviously. ↩